 Address: The Crescent Hotel A, 5 The Crescent, Southall UB1 1BE, United Kingdom

 Shania Fish Bazar is another superb Bangladeshi fish market in London.
 Though it is a fish market, all the groceries are available here such as spices, vegetables, chicken, fish, meat, and so on.
 The prices they demand are very reasonable.
 Here all the popular halal fishes and meats are available.

 The place is just fantastic to go to if you are looking for Bangladeshi fish and meats.
 Along with a wide range of fishes, you will also be able to get the octopus.
 The sellers are very helpful and super friendly.
 They open the market at 9 am and close it at around 7:30 am.

 Contact: +44 20 8888 1927

 Address: 66-68-70 Turnpike Lane, London N8 0PR, United Kingdom

 Okay, here we have listed some best and most popular Bangladesh fish markets in London.
 This article may help you find a Bangladeshi fish store from where you can buy almost all Bangladeshi fish.
-These fishes are frozen as they are directly imported from Bangladesh, India, and some other south Asian countries.
+Most of these fish are frozen as they may be imported from Bangladesh, India and some South Asian countries.